Do you want to learn how to save 10000 in a year? The real question is are you willing to do what it takes to be saving $10000?

 Whenever you feel the temptation to eat out, perhaps because you’re tired or stressed, ask yourself this question:

-Which is more important, achieving my $10,000 saving goal or eating out today?
+Which is more important, achieving my $10,000 savings goal or eating out today?

 Don’t allow yourself to be sidetracked by tiredness or stress.